ScorpionBytes/h3-cli/README.md

 ### 10. Going further

 This completes the [Getting Started](#getting-started) section of this guide.
-In this section we installed h3-cli, configured your environment, listed the pentests in your account, scheduled a pentest, and finally launched NodeZero, all using h3-cli.
+In this section we installed h3-cli, configured your environment, listed the pentests in your account, scheduled a pentest, and launched NodeZero, all using h3-cli.

 Check out the [sample queries](#sample-queries) and [use cases](#use-cases) below to further explore the capabilities provided by h3-cli.